-Given the public health crisis, the UofL Department of Communication will make a number of changes to its Communication 417 Internship Program for summer, 2020 in order to accom-modate the needs of as many students as possible.
+Given the public health crisis, the UofL Department of Communication will make a number of changes to its Communication 417 Internship Program for the summer and fall semesters, 2020 in order to accommodate the needs of as many students as possible.

-1) Previously, internships that consisted of a substantial number of remote/virtual work hours have not been allowed because qualitatively, those experiences don’t equal face to face in-ternships, nor do they meet the interpersonal communication objectives of the Department.
-Given the current situation, the Department will allow remote/virtual internships during sum-mer, 2020.
+1) Previously, internships that consisted of a substantial number of remote/virtual work hours have not been allowed because qualitatively, those experiences don’t equal face to face internships, nor do they meet the interpersonal communication objectives of the Department.
+Given the current situation, the Department will allow remote/virtual internships during summer and fall 2020.
 Should the public health situation improve, the Department will encourage students to obtain, or in the case of students having started remote internships, switch to, as many face to face internship hours as possible.
-Any such positions will need to adhere to other in-ternship program policies including prerequisite Communication courses specific to each posi-tion.
+Any such positions will need to adhere to other internship program policies including prerequisite Communication courses specific to each position.